Coulomb Engineering of two-dimensional Mott materials: Results

 The Coulomb engineering of Mott insulators leads to eV-sized changes in peak positions, as shown in Figure~\ref{fig:EDC}(b,c).
 There, the peak position of the upper and lower Hubbard bands is shown.
 This energy has been extracted from the EDCs at $k=\Gamma$ and $k=\mathrm{K}$, corresponding to the bottom and top of the band.
 The environmental screening changes the position of the Hubbard bands by as much as 0.8 eV.
 The largest changes occur for small $\epsenv$.

 Inside the metallic phase at large $\epsenv$, the effects of environmental screening are also visible in the quasiparticle band, close to the Fermi energy.
-The spectral weight in this band increases, as was visible in the DOS.
-In addition, the effective electron mass~\footnote{ There are two contributions to the effective mass~\cite{Tomczak14,Schafer15b}, coming from the \emph{dynamical} part of the self-energy and the \emph{spatial} part of the self-energy.
-The dynamical contribution decreases as the Coulomb interaction is reduced by screening, but the spatial contribution actually increases due to Fock-like band widening.
-The latter effect turns out to be smaller, leading to an overall decrease of the effective mass.
-We have determined the effective mass at the point where the Fermi surface and the high-symmetry line $\Gamma$-M cross, we have found the effective mass to depend only weakly on momentum.} is reduced from $m^\ast/m=3.6$ at $\epsenv=5$ to $m^\ast/m=2.0$ at $\epsenv=20$.
+The spectral weight in this band increases, as was visible in the local spectral function.
+In addition, the effective electron mass (see ``Methods'') is reduced from $m^\ast/m=3.6$ at $\epsenv=5$ to $m^\ast/m=2.0$ at $\epsenv=20$.